Every Community and Mission is Unique

 - Once you show up, evaluate how it went as a community.
 Ask questions like, how did it feel?
-What fears did doing this bring up?
+What fears did this bring up?
 Who wanted to show up?
-What was it that got exposed in your own heart as you served.
-Also, evaluate the mission: what do we need to grow in to be better missionaries?
+What was it that got exposed in your own heart as you served?
+Also, evaluate the mission: how do we need to grow to be better missionaries?
 How do our hearts need to change?
 What did we learn about their true needs?
 What was encouraging?
 Do we need to change our plan and do we need to change our prayers?
 Finally, what did we learn about Jesus?

 How could your missional community take one step forward on mission this summer?